-$\cdot$ short commentaries of up to 1,000 words are used in first-part modules to assess and provide early feedback on your comprehension of primary sources and/or key conceptual terms;

-• individual essays are used throughout the programme to assess your knowledge and understanding of key events, approaches, themes and debates;
+- short commentaries of up to 1,000 words are used in first-part modules to assess and provide early feedback on critical analysis skills, your comprehension of primary sources and/or key conceptual terms; - individual essays are used throughout the programme to assess your knowledge and understanding of key events, approaches, themes and debates;

-• on the second-part Group Project you will also be assessed on presentation and public communication skills, and on jointly authored essays;

-• a documentary commentary ('gobbet') section of the exam for the second-part 15 credit options assesses your ability to evaluate primary sources and helps prepare you for the longer gobbet exam in part 3; • a documentary commentary ('gobbet') exam in the third-part 'special subject' assesses your comprehension of historical context, particularly the circumstances in which such documents were produced and read or consumed;

-the third-part dissertation assesses your attainment of an authoritative grasp of a research topic, including an understanding of the relevant historiographical and theoretical literature, historical context, key developments and chronology;

-$\cdot$ unseen examinations are used throughout the programme to test your understanding of key historical questions and debates and your grasp of the evidence required to resolve them.
+- a documentary ('gobbet') section of the exam for the second-part 15 credit options assesses your ability to evaluate primary sources and helps prepare you for the longer gobbet assignment in part 3; - a documentary commentary ('gobbet') timed assignment in the third-part 'special subject' assesses your comprehension of historical context, particularly the circumstances in which such documents were produced and read or consumed; - The preparation of a dissertation proposal in either part 2 (for a Politics dissertation) or part 3 (for a History Dissertation where it is a formative piece) will assess your ability to construct a feasible project, identify suitable resources and construct a realistic schedule for completion; - the third-part dissertation assesses your attainment of an authoritative grasp of a research topic either in Politics or History, including an understanding and review of the relevant historiographical and/or theoretical literature.
+In a History dissertation you will demonstrate your understanding of historical context, key developments and chronology or in a Politics dissertation you will implement a well-formulated research design and conduct independent data collection; - unseen examinations are used throughout the programme to test your understanding of key historical and political questions and debates and your grasp of the evidence required to resolve them.

-Assessment tasks increase in complexity in line with progression, and are directly related to the learning outcomes of modules.
+Assessment tasks increase in complexity in line with progression, and are directly related to the learning outcomes of units.
 They usually integrate thinking skills with knowledge outcomes.
 For example, a class presentation and discussion on a specialist topic tests the ability to think through and organise material in preparation, and to think on your feet in discussion, as well as testing topic knowledge, interactive skills, strategic competence, and in some cases linguistic accuracy and fluency.